 Walking your dog: top tips

-- Don’t throw sticks for your dog to chase, as they can splinter and injure your dog’s mouth and throat.
+- Don’t throw sticks for your dog to chase – they can splinter and injure your dog’s mouth and throat.

-- ‘Varied walking’ can be good for you and your dog.
-This is where you speed-walk for about 30 seconds, walk at normal pace for about a minute, then speed up again, and so on.
-It’s a really good exercise for both of you, and something you can do randomly throughout your walk.
+- ‘Varied walking’ can be good for you and your dog – this is where you speed-walk for about 30 seconds, walk at normal pace for about a minute, then speed up again and so on.
+It’s a really good exercise for both of you and something you can do randomly throughout your walk.

-- Exercise at your dog’s own pace.
-If your dog isn’t getting tired, or is still full of energy when you get home, they may need more exercise.
+- Exercise as much as necessary – if your dog isn’t getting tired, or is still full of energy when you get home, they may need more exercise.
 If your dog is struggling, or refuses to go at all, you may need to cut back!

-Other fun ways to exercise your dog
+Fun ways to exercise your dog

 - Sniff it out.
 Dogs have an excellent sense of smell and this can form a fun game.
 Use one of their favourite toys or part of their food allowance to create a scent trail by rubbing it on the floor at regular intervals.
 Hide the toy or food at the end of the trail as a great reward.